SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/02-Problem.md

 | Send->Mike->Another random test mail |  - Hello, do you want to meet up tomorrow? |
 | Statistics |  - Another random test mail |

-### Comment
+### Comments
-- First we receive our users.
+- First we receive our users
-- Since they are not already in our collection, we add them.
+- Since they are not already in our collection, we add them
-- Then they start sending emails and in the end we print the output in the described format.
+- Then they start sending emails and in the end we print the output in the described format

 ### Example
 | **Input** | **Output** |